jess-sims/jess-sims.github.io/content/posts/markdown/index.md

 ## Headings

-Headings and subheadings may be used to provide an outline of how the page in structured by breaking up web pages into sections and introducing the reader to a new topic.
-With H1 being the largest and H6 the smallest headings available:
+Headings and subheadings may be used to provide an outline of how the page is structured by breaking up web pages into sections and introducing the reader to a new topic.
+H1 is the largest heading available while H6 is the smallest:

 ```
 # H1